-The giants of western fast-food in China
+The giants of western fast food in China

-KFC, worldwide leader of fast-food chicken, has been present in China since 1987 and owns now more than 4400 restaurants in more than 200 cities.
+KFC, the worldwide leader in fast-food chicken, has been present in China since 1987 and owns now more than 4400 restaurants in more than 200 cities.
 First successful because it was exotic, KFC is now part of the scenery.
 In the empire of the middle, it is known as 肯德基炸鸡 (Prononcez Kěndéjī Zhájī), which is the exact translation for Kentucky Fried Chicken.
 KFC makes half of its operating profit.

-The famous american fast-food chain’s sales would have been falling by a third in one year.
-Mac Donald indeed suffers from the fact that it is often associated to junk food and though from the suspicion of the chinese consumers.
-And it is especialy true in China, where it’s been associated to many food scandals in the recent past years.
-Until 2011, McDonald was still opening one restaurant per day in China.
+The famous American fast-food chain’s sales would have been falling by a third in one year.
+Mc Donald’s indeed suffers from the fact that it is often associated with junk food and though from the suspicion of Chinese consumers.
+And it is especially true in China, where it’s been associated with many food scandals in recent past years.
+Until 2011, McDonald’s was still opening one restaurant per day in China.
 But it is not the case anymore.
 They even announced recently that they would close down 700 restaurants, among which a majority is in China.

 A menu dedicated to China

-Even in chinese McDonalds, you can find the classics that made the succes of the big M: nuggets, Filet O’fish, Royal Cheese, Mc Chiken… But the group also tried to adapt its menu to the chinese customers taste and offers a Spicy Chicken Burger, red been pie and maize, and Mc Café also have a range of green tea flavored products.
+Even in Chinese Mcdonald’s, you can find the classics that made the success of the big M: nuggets, Filet O’fish, Royal Cheese, Mc Chicken… But the group also tried to adapt its menu to the Chinese customers’ taste and offers a Spicy Chicken Burger, red been pie, and maize, and Mc Café also has a range of green tea flavored products.

 An adapted advertising campaign

-MacDonald resort to patriotic spirit
+Mc Donald’s resorts to a patriotic spirit

 KFC focuses on quality and conviviality

-Food security, a sensitive issue
+Food security, is a sensitive issue

-Today, KFC has become the clear leader in China amongwestern fast-food restaurants and there is no doubt that it will recover from those adventures.
+Today, KFC has become the clear leader in China among western fast-food restaurants and there is no doubt that it will recover from those adventures.

 Management of the scandal

-McDonald’s and KFC both understood that and though are very present and active on the chinese network, which saved them several times from what could have turned into dangerous bad buzz.
+McDonald’s and KFC both understood that and though are very present and active on the Chinese network, which saved them several times from what could have turned into dangerous bad buzz.

 40 years outdated meat discovered in China!
 To know more about this new scandal, have a look here…